-Manage Apps node is the place where you can create apps from Android store, Apple store and Windows store.
-The most exciting feature in Manage apps is that you can directly search Apple App store (Yes, I think for preview we have only option to select US store) and fetch application from there.
+Manage Apps node is the place where you can create apps from the Android store, Apple Store, and Windows store.
+The most exciting feature in Manage apps is that you can directly search the Apple App store (Yes, I think for preview we have only the option to select US store) and fetch the application from there.

 Configure Device node is the place in new Azure console where you can create configuration policies for iOS, Android for Work, Android and Windows devices.
 In the Intune Silverlight portal, configuration policies have build-in generic policies for windows, iOS, Android etc…similarly new Intune portal in Azure has build-in profiles.

-Set device compliance is node where you can create new improved compliance policies for all the supported devices like iOS, Android and Windows.
-The improvement over Silverlight Intune portal is that we can select the device platform explicitly in the compliance policies.
+Set device compliance is the node where you can create new improved compliance policies for all the supported devices like iOS, Android, and Windows.
+The improvement over the Silverlight Intune portal is that we can select the device platform explicitly in the compliance policies.

 Conditional Access node in new Intune portal got very less options if you compare it with Intune Silverlight conditional access options.
 All the device based conditional access rules are moved out of Intune.
 Now those device based conditional access rules are part of Azure Active Directory.
 Device based conditional access policy has loads of granular options more conditions, more control options etc…

 Enroll Devices node is where you can define enrolment restriction rules.
-Enrolment restriction rules are the rules which helps to restrict the devices from enrolling into Intune.
-Enrolment restriction rule comes before conditional access verification.
+Enrolment restriction rules are the rules which help to restrict the devices from enrolling into Intune.
+The enrolment restriction rule comes before conditional access verification.
 Within enrolment restriction rules, we can have different types of restrictions like Device Type restriction and Device Limit restrictions.

 Once you created a security role, you can create a new assignment to it and add Members Group and Scope Groups.
 Following are the permission options available in Intune review portal – Device Configurations, Managed Apps, Managed Devices, Mobile Apps, Organization, Remote tasks, Roles, Telecom Expenses and Terms and conditions.